Skip to Main Content

 Look for discounts

-• Bundling discounts: If you have a renters, homeowners or life insurance policy, look into combining policies from the same provider to potentially earn a discount on each.
+• Bundling discounts: If you have a renters, homeowners or motorcycle insurance policy, look into combining policies from the same provider to potentially earn a discount on each.

 • Low-mileage discount: If you don’t drive often, your insurer might offer you a better rate since you’re at a lower risk of getting into an accident.

-• Telematics discount: Several providers offer a telematics program that tracks your driving habits through an app or company device.
-You could see a discount for showing safe driving habits.
+• Telematics discount: Most major providers offer telematics programs that track your driving habits through an app or company device.
+You could see a discount for showing safe driving habits – but you’ll need to share your location and other data with your insurer.

 • Defensive driving course discount: You might be able to earn a discount by taking a provider-approved defensive driving course or driver improvement program.